By La’Kendrick Thompson

 The drama came one September evening at the beginning of the school year.
 My mom worked days and I was told to go to Mr. Phifer’s apartment until she arrived.
-It was hot and muggy that day, as I walked through the rugged alley, with my backpack on, looking at the ground which was filled with everything from broken glass, clothing items, beer cans, beer, and whiskey bottles, kicking rocks along the way.
-Our back yard was to the write of the alley way, and it had a table and lawn chairs where Mr. Phifer and his friends laughed and drank almost daily.
+It was hot and muggy that day, as I walked through the rugged alley with my backpack on, look- ing at the ground which was filled with everything from broken glass, clothing items, beer cans, beer, and whiskey bottles, kicking rocks along the way.
+Our back yard was to the right of the alley way, and it had a table and lawn chairs where Mr. Phifer and his friends laughed and drank almost daily.

 We went to several stores and I sat in the car with the creepy dude who had a lazy eye, while Matt went inside.
 He would come out of each store and pull items out that were stuffed in his jeans.
 He’d try to crack jokes to distract me as if I didn’t realize what he was doing.